 effective employee communication at work - intranet chat

 Many businesses take a top-down approach to communication in the workplace, which has been a common model for decades.
 One-way communication controls your message, but it’s not going to serve you or your employees in the long run.
 There’s no exchange or true dialogue.
+When sharing important news, be mindful of body language to enhance understanding.
 Instead, get your employees to speak their mind—you’ll see a number of benefits by taking this approach.
 Ask for suggestions and feedback in meetings.
 Remember, effective communication is a two-way street.

 23. Always share important news.

 If you want strong communication, you need to communicate when it matters most, like during organizational change.
-Whether the news is pleasant or difficult, it’s important you articulate the information honestly, sincerely, and as soon as you can.
+Whether the news is pleasant or difficult, it’s important you articulate the information honestly, sincerely, and as soon as you can whether it is planned or unplanned change.
+Psychological safety is crucial in fostering effective communication within teams, as it allows employees to express their thoughts and concerns without fear of negative repercussions.
 Sometimes this message is best delivered by a CEO, and other times by another leadership person.
 These are decisions you need to make beforehand.
 Always have a plan and be ready to listen to your staff’s reactions.
 To improve communications, transparency is key.

 Axero intranet - book a demo